Eradication of dracunculiasis: 1980s

 In 1984, the WHO asked the United States Centers for Disease Control and Prevention (CDC) to spearhead the effort to eradicate dracunculiasis, an effort that was further supported by the Carter Center, former U.S. President Jimmy Carter's not-for-profit organization.
 In 1986, Carter and the Carter Center began leading the global campaign, in conjunction with CDC, UNICEF, and WHO.
 At that time the disease was endemic in Pakistan, Yemen and 17 countries in Africa, which reported a total of 3.5 million cases per year.

 Carter made a personal visit to a Guinea-worm endemic village in 1988.
-He said, "Encountering those victims first-hand, particularly the teenagers and small children, propelled me and Rosalynn [his wife] to step up the Carter Center's efforts to eradicate Guinea worm disease."
+He said, "Encountering those victims first-hand, particularly the teenagers and small children, propelled me and Rosalynn [Carter] to step up the Carter Center's efforts to eradicate Guinea worm disease."

 1990s

 In 1991, the World Health Assembly agreed that Guinea worm disease should be eradicated.
 At this time there were 400,000 cases reported each year.
 The Carter Center has continued to lead the eradication efforts, primarily through its Guinea Worm Eradication Program.

 In the 1980s, Carter persuaded President Zia-ul-Haq of Pakistan to accept the proposal of the eradication program, and by 1993, Pakistan was free of the disease.
 Key to the effort was, according to Carter, the work of "village volunteers" who educated people about the need to filter drinking water.